cohenchris/webserver_honeypot/README.md

 - Blacklisting
   - User-defined text file to add custom IPs (`vars/blacklist.txt`)
   - Python script to scan the remote SQL database and blacklist IPs that have requested the same URI 10+ times in 3 seconds
-    - `vars/update_blacklist.py` should be run manually when needed
+    - `vars/update_blacklist.py` is run automatically
+  - HTTP Response Code **403.6** used for telling client that IP has been banned

 - Lures attackers
   - Fake SSL server keys and RSA private keys located in the server